nutrients

 fibre

-Insoluble fibre is mostly not digested but the microorganisms that feed on it in the gut produce gases that puff up faeces (so they float like foam). which helps their passage and maintains the health of the digestive system.
+Insoluble fiber is mostly not digested but the microorganisms that feed on it in the gut produce gases that puff up faeces (so they float like foam). which helps their passage and maintains the health of the digestive system.
 Like a few other plant foods too much produces wind.

 Some brans like wheat bran fibre are sharp and lacerate the gut.
 Bread is traditionally eaten with butter or oil as a lubricant.